Chart Color Schemes

 Yagoona - Birrong's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-As of 2021, the area has 16.0% of residents aged 65 and over (3,751 people).
-Health outcomes among seniors are above average but require more attention than the broader population.
+76.1% of residents declared themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
+The area has 16.0% of residents aged 65 and over (3,747 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health